An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

+The result thus follows by applying the previous paragraph to stopping times which correspond to bubble root times. \end{proof}

-We will now introduce the measure $\mudl$ on random disks, which is one of the key actors in what follows as it describes the law of the complementary components of a metric exploration in the Brownian map.
-The key ideas to understanding its definition and construction are illustrated in the captions of Figures~\ref{fig::browniansnake}--\ref{fig::browniansnakedisc}.
+We will now begin to describe the measure $\mudonel$ on random marked disks, which is one of the key actors in what follows.
+The key ideas to understanding $\mudonel$ through the perspective of the Brownian snake are illustrated in the caption of Figure~\ref{fig::browniansnake}.
+(We will later describe the measure $\mudl$ on random unmarked disks in a more general framework in the process of proving Theorem~\ref{thm::levynetbasedcharacterization} below.
+We also remark that a snake-based approach to $\mudl$ is carried out in \cite{alg}.)